Glazanaasteroidi/Glazanaasteroidi/README.md

 - 👋 Hi, I’m @Glazanaasteroidi
 - 👀 I’m interested in space
 - 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nowhere
-- 📫 How to reach me ...
+- 📫 How to reach me IS A SECRET

 <!---
 Glazanaasteroidi/Glazanaasteroidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.